kaylakantola/flask-microservice-kk/Readme.md

 **TO BE COMPLETED:**

+Need to set up blue-green deploy so that there's no downtime between deployments.

 In an ideal future state, I would like to [terraform the build trigger](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/cloudbuild_trigger) (rather than create thru the GUI).

 Here's the YAML for the build trigger that would need to be transformed into IaC: